pachli/website/download.md

 The source code is available on GitHub, at [https://github.com/pachli/pachli-android](https://github.com/pachli/pachli-android).

+Individual releases can also be downloaded from the GitHub Release page, at [https://github.com/pachli/pachli-android/releases](https://github.com/pachli/pachli-android/releases).

 ---

 Google Play and the Google Play logo are trademarks of Google LLC.